patperry/old-r-frame/README.md

 ### Keys

-Datasets can have keys that uniquely identify each row.
+Datasets can have multi-component keys that uniquely identify each row.

 ```r